-Recent data for 2018 showed that over $130 billion was invested across the U.S. Much of this activity involved the infusion of capital into small startup operations.
+Recent data for 2022 has shown that investing hit a rough patch in 2022, as the downturn in the economy and weakening equity markets rippled through the start-up world.
+Much of this activity involved the infusion of capital into small startup operations.
 It is no secret that a successful startup generally requires capital.
 Those seeking potential investors know that raising funds can be difficult and time-consuming.

 What is the formula for delivering a successful pitch to investors?
 Many critical factors determine success-most are centered on preparation.
 When pitching your ideas, you must carefully develop your strategy and complete the groundwork.

 What are your options to raise funds?
 You may consider friends, family, venture capitalists, and others.
 Consider inquiring among those within your professional and/or social networks.
 Begin to create a list of those people or organizations that may have an interest.